 Principles and performance of instruments with emphasis on the selection of instrumentation for particular measurement requirements; principles of operation and performance of various instruments; selection of recorders; introduction to the principle of digital instrumentation; integration of sensors and recorders into measurement systems; selection and installation of instruments for specialized measurements.

 Atm 519 Cloud Chemistry (3)

 Principles and processes of the chemical composition of condensed water in the atmosphere; techniques for measuring cloud chemical and microphysical structure; cloud chemistry measurements; laboratory studies and theoretical models; aerosol microphysics and chemistry, nucleation theory, droplet growth-multiphase environment; influences of clouds on global and regional scale atmospheric chemistry.
-Prerequisite: Atm 507 (Chm 507).
+Prerequisite: ATM 507 (Chm 507) or consent of instructor.

 Atm 520 Remote Sensing in Atmospheric Sciences (3)

 Satellite remote sensing from UV to microwave will be covered.
 Techniques and physical principles of sensor and platforms are presented along with theories upon which measurements are based.
-Atmospheric related parameters that are accessible to remote sensing are highlighted but other ecosystem parameters are also included Prerequisites: Atm 504A, Atm 507 (Chm 507).
+Atmospheric related parameters that are accessible to remote sensing are highlighted but other ecosystem parameters are also included.
+Prerequisite: ATM 507 (Chm 507) or consent of instructor.